kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 <img height="300" src="img/angle-vs-omega.png"/>

 Notice this is like a bode plot. $f$ is our transfer function, and we've plotted two graphs again $\omega$

+In lab 2, we looked at a second order circuit system.
+- we can have second order LTI systems, it just means that the output signal depends on the input y(t) and both the first and second derivative of y(t)
+- feeding the output back as input (closing the loop) decreases steady state gain of the system and damping ratio, and increases the bandwidth frequency and natural frequency
+- closed-loop systems can handle disturbance signals while open-loop cannot

+For sketching bode plots, the magnitude plot is on a scale of dB, so $20 \log|G(s)|$ for transfer function G(s).
+The phase plot is on a scale of degrees.
+The x axis is on a logarithmic scale.
+The sketch is called an asymptotic bode plot.
+We use straight line approximations to draw the plot.
+- for magnitude, taking the log of a fractional expression allows us to rewrite it as a sum of logs (with negatives for denominator terms)
+- use zeroes and poles to determine where the plot changes, and its coefficient is the slope of the linear approximation
+- bandwidth of the transfer function can be determined by calculating at what frequency (x-axis) the dB drops by 3 from it's initial value
+  - $20 log|G(s)| = K-3$, for some gain of $K$ *(K might be the wrong variable to use here)*

 ### [Introduction](http://davepagurek.github.io/SE-Notes/se380/01%20intro.html)
 - u(t) is convention for control systems (control signal), effectively our algorithm